Skip to content

 Advantages of Plastics

-When cost, downtime, and rig personnel safety are critical, plastics are often the best choice for oil and gas drilling applications.
-These high-performance plastic materials result in equipment component solutions that provide benefits such as long life, low maintenance, and significant cost savings.
 These materials are perhaps the most efficient products to use because they were specifically designed to be versatile and durable in a variety of harsh environments.
 Piedmont Plastics supplies a wide range of engineering thermoplastics used in petrochemical refining, oil and gas exploration, oil refining, fracking, pumping and sub-sea systems, LNG and LPG gas transfer.

 PEEK is a high-performance material that exhibits exceptional strength, dimensional stability, and abrasion resistance.
 PEEK is also resistant to moisture like steam and salt water, and it can operate in a variety of high temperature ranges.
-Despite the high pressures and extreme temperatures of oil and gas environments, PEEK can still retain its physical properties Some common applications for PEEK include downhole drilling tools and valve seats.

-Cast Nylon has exceptional toughness, resistance to wear, and great tensile strength.
-It is lightweight and exhibits a low coefficient of friction and is chemically and thermally resistant.
+Cast nylon has exceptional toughness, resistance to wear, and great tensile strength.
+It is lightweight, exhibits a low coefficient of friction, and is chemically and thermally resistant.
 Cast nylon has almost limitless production possibilities and is easy to machine and fabricate.
 It also is very cost efficient!
-Nylon can be used in applications such as bearings and bushingsseals and gasketsthrust washers, and valve seats.

 Polycarbonate is a transparent plastic material with exceptional impact resistance, toughness, low moisture absorption, dielectric properties, and flame retardance.
 Polycarbonate is 30 times stronger than acrylic and over 200 times stronger than glass.
 It is also lightweight, weighing six times less than glass.
-Polycarbonate can be used in applications such as safety partitions and heavy equipment glazing.
+Polycarbonate is useful for applications such as safety partitions and heavy equipment glazing.

 Data Sheets and Resources